iron3oxide/flet-mvp-utils/README.md

 ## Assumptions/usage

-Your model is a dataclass (ideally an immutable/frozen one).
+Your model inherits from MvpModel, which is an immutable pydantic BaseModel.
 Some kind of broker is subscribed to be notified of any change of the current model of e.g. the data source that holds and modifies it/creates updated models.